 What Does BDSM Mean for Partners?

-If you already have a significant other and are curious about BDSM, its a great idea to talk to your partner about the topic.
+If you already have a significant other and are curious about BDSM, it’s a great idea to talk to your partner about the topic.
 It is important to start slow and explore at a pace where you are both comfortable.

 What Does BDSM Stand For?